 $> git checkout develop

-in the root directory of your installation.
+in the directories and remember to run the composer command from above to refresh the dependencies for the develop branch.
 Should you do so, please expect possible issues and should you encounter some, please let us know.

 When there is a new release, all you have to do to get the latest code is to log into your nodes shell and issue

 in the root and addon directory of your Friendica installation.

 Each Friendica installation comes with some documentation files.
 You can access the help pages at /help on your Friendica node.

 If you encounter problems with your Friendica installation, you can ask at the Support Forum.
 Many experienced Friendica users and the core developers are following the Forum, so it is likely that you will get help there.